-- Memory Loss, Dementia, and Alzheimer's Disease: The Basics - This program is designed to provide you with the basic information that everyone needs to know about memory loss issues and what they mean for all of us.
+- The Basics: Memory Loss, Dementia, and Alzheimer's Disease - This program provides the basic information that everyone needs to know about memory loss issues and what they mean for all of us.

-- Living with Alzheimer’s: For Caregivers (3–Part Series) - When someone is diagnosed with Alzheimer’s, friends and family have many questions.
+- Living with Alzheimer’s: For Caregivers - When someone is diagnosed with Alzheimer’s, friends and family have many questions.
 What does the diagnosis mean?
 What kinds of plans need to be made?
 What resources are available to help?
 As the disease progresses, new questions reflects growing needs for skills, programs and services.
-Join us for this series of programs that provide answers to the questions that arise in the early, middle and late stages of the disease.
+This series provides answers to the questions that arise in the early, middle, and late stages of the disease.
 Hear from those directly affected and learn what you need to know, what you need to plan, and what you can do at each point along the way.

-- Living with Alzheimer’s: For People with Alzheimer’s (3–Part Series) - The diagnosis of Alzheimer's is life-changing and leads to many questions.
+- Living with Alzheimer’s: For People with Alzheimer’s -The diagnosis of Alzheimer's is life-changing and leads to many questions.
 What does this mean for me and my family?
 How do I plan for the future?
 Where can I get the help I need?
-This program is an interactive three-part program where you will have a chance to hear from others who have been where you are.
+This three-part program will let you hear from others who have been where you are.
 We will discuss what you need to know, what you need to plan, and what you can do to navigate this chapter of your life.
-This program will cover information for people with a diagnosis of Alzheimer's or a related dementia who are in the early stage of the disease.
+It will also information for people with a diagnosis of Alzheimer's or a related dementia who are in the early stage of the disease.

-- Kids and Teens Online Videos - Kids and teens can learn about the disease and how they can cope with it: Kids Looking at Alzheimer's and Teens Looking at Alzheimer's.
+- Kids and Teens Online Videos - Kids and teens can learn about the disease and how they can cope with it: Kids & Teens Looking at Alzheimer's.

-- Advances in Alzheimer's Research (an annual events held each November) - This program brings you the latest news from the research front and highlights the progress scientists are making toward finding better treatments, and eventually a cure, for Alzheimer’s.
+- Alzheimer's Research (annual events held regionally) - This program brings you the latest news from the research front and highlights the progress scientists are making toward finding better treatments, and eventually a cure, for Alzheimer’s.